-While God saw His entire creation was good, Adam was unique within His creation, because the Lord formed man to be like Himself - with the capacity for moral, intellectual, and spiritual choices.
+While God saw His entire creation was good, Adam was unique within His creation because the Lord formed man to be like Himself, with the capacity for moral, intellectual, and spiritual choices.
 While there are certain similarities between humankind and various animal species, the differences are immense and the gulf that divides man from everything else created is unbridgeable.

 Man was the last brushstroke in God's perfect, seven-day creative masterpiece.
 Humanity was the final full-stop in creation's story.
 When God made Adam from the dust of the earth, he was the closing chord of God's magnificent symphony.
-Man was the pinnacle of His splendid super-structure, underlining the peculiar importance of man in God's economy, for man was to be God’s representative on earth, crowned with his Maker's authority, for he was clothed in the image and likeness of the Father.
+Man was the pinnacle of His splendid super-structure, underlining the peculiar importance of man in God's economy, for man was to be God’s representative on earth, crowned with his Maker's authority, clothed in the image and likeness of the Father.